LewisMorgans/fivemloadouts/README.md

 ## Installation

-Install the vehicle spawner by copying the following files into a new folder (name it what ever you want)
+Install the loadsout menu by copying the following files into a new folder (name it what ever you want)
 - [client]
   - client.lua
   - config.lua
   - utils.lua
+  - eupList.lua
+  - serviceList.lua
-  - vehicleList.lua
+  - loadoutsList.lua
 - [web]
   - build
 - fxmanifest.lua